lovish1234/ODP/README.md

 # Optional Depth Module for MaskRCNN

-Authors: Jianjin Xu, Lovish Chum, Zhaoyang Wang
+*Joint work with Jianjin Xu and Zhaoyang Wang*

 This is the code base for reproducing the experiment.